Information For Poster Presenters

 Presenters of virtual-only posters have three registration options

-• Full in-person registration (includes access to the Virtual Extra is included),
+• Full in-person registration (includes access to the Virtual Program is included),

-• One-day in-person registration (does not include access to the Virtual Extra),
+• One-day in-person registration (does not include access to the Virtual Program),

-• Or, register only for the ASHA Convention Virtual Extra.
+• Or, register only for the ASHA Convention Virtual Program.

 If you also have an accepted in-person session, you must register for either the full in-person event or for one-day in person (see stipulations for in-person registration noted above under In-Person Poster Presenters).